Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 So, it is ideal to have chunky, light, porous, nutrient-rich soil that drains excess water while retaining optimal moisture.

-Pro Tip: Combine 1 part perlite, 1 part peat moss, one part of the orchid mix, and 1/3 part of compost and coarse sand to make a perfect potting mix for Philodendron Rio and Brasil.
+Pro Tip: Combine 1 part perlite, 1 part peat moss, one part of the orchid mix, and 1/3 part of compost and coarse sand to make a perfect potting mix for Philodendron rio and Brasil.

 5. Warm Temperature

-As Philodendron Rio and Brasil belong to tropical regions, they prefer warm temperatures.
+As Philodendron rio and Brasil belong to tropical regions, they prefer warm temperatures.

-They also cannot tolerate frost; hence bring them indoors or use heating pads or insulation to protect them from cold.
+They also cannot tolerate frost; hence bring them indoors or use heating pads or insulation to protect them from the cold.

 Besides, you also need to take these species from direct sunlight and drafty areas like heating and cooling vents.